 How many people go for it?
 According to one of our content partners who tested this, roughly 55% were for the highest-priced bundled offer.
 About 25% opted for the next highest price, the library only.
 The lowest price, for the digital magazine alone, trailed at just under 20%.

 Our testing of this price strategy shows that not only will more people choose the highest price, it also generates more sales at a rate of 1.3 to 1.

 Another opportunity exists where you can spell out overwhelming value by marketing an all-access pass.
 This may include, print, digital, web library, and more.
 By creating an all-access bundle, you can add up the individual value of each item and tell prospective customers the full price of what’s included, and how much they’d save by purchasing the discounted all-access pass.
 You could write a headline such as, “You can save 60% percent when you join today.”

-Finally, you can also gain benefit by implementing Six Sigma subscription marketing techniques.
-Through test data, we’ve seen firsthand the impact that running a well optimized six sigma subscription marketing program can have on maximizing orders and revenues.
+Finally, you can also gain benefits by implementing Six Sigma subscription marketing techniques.
+Through test data, we’ve seen firsthand the impact that running a well-optimized six sigma subscription marketing program can have on maximizing orders and revenues.
 One publisher who implemented just a few of our techniques and processes saw their online subscription revenues increase by 148% in just 90 days!
 Learn more about 12 Six Sigma Offers That Boost Response Rates.

 The value of self-liquidating premiums and contrast pricing should be clear to you.
 Give it a try, and don’t stop testing.

 Over the past two decades, we’ve guided more than 300 niche publishers through the process of transforming themselves from legacy print publishers into multiplatform operations that often dominate their industry niche and generate operating margins that surpass those created by their legacy print business.
 Learn more about how we can help you apply these strategies to your publishing business by scheduling a FREE consultation today.

 This post was originally published in 2009 and is updated regularly.